Student Login

 The Bottom Line

-Here's what happened with each of them:
+Here's what happened with my little experiment of investing in 10 start-ups:

 Companies 1, 2, 3, and 4: